Diet and Nutrition

 Key Nutrients

 Celiac disease is associated with several nutritional deficiencies, which could be explained by malabsorption when the disease is active.
-Malabsorption does not occur in people with allergy or wheat sensitivities if there is no celiac disease.
+Malabsorption does not occur in people with wheat allergy or wheat sensitivities if there is no Celiac disease.
 However, following a gluten-free diet without proper monitoring can lead to nutritional deficiencies.
-Routine bloodwork for vitamins and mineral levels can help identify nutritional deficiencies.
+Routine bloodwork for vitamin and mineral levels can help identify nutritional deficiencies.

 When following a gluten-free diet, it is very important to understand what beverages contain gluten and what beverages are safe to consume.

 Beverages fermented from gluten-containing grains such as beer, should be excluded from the diet.
-However, beverages fermented from fruit such as wine and distilled beverages such as vodka and tequila are safe as they are considered to be gluten-free.
+However, beverages fermented from fruit such as wine and distilled beverages such as vodka and tequila are considered to be gluten-free.

 Gluten-Free labelling is regulated in Canada by Health Canada and audited by the Canadian Food Inspection Agency (CFIA).

-Health Canada considers that gluten-free foods containing levels of gluten not exceeding 20 ppm (or 20mg of gluten per 1Kg), meet the safety standards when a gluten-free claim is made.
+Health Canada considers that gluten-free foods containing levels of gluten not exceeding 20 ppm (or 20mg of gluten per 1Kg), meets the safety standards when a gluten-free claim is made.